Waltham Butternut Squash, Organic

 Characteristics:

-Pink paste tomatoes grow to 4-6 ounces
+Fruits grow to 8 ounces

 Indeterminate - Fruit ripens throughout the season